|

 A. Díaz-Caro and O. Malherbe.

-A categorical construction for the computational definition of vector spaces (extended abstract)
+construction for the computational definition of vector spaces (extended

 Extended abstract at ACT 2019.
 2019.